envoyproxy/gateway/docs/latest/design/authentication_policy.md

 ## Overview

-This authen policy is to declare the authentication mechanisms, to be enforce on connection and request going though Envoy Gateway.
+This authentication policy declares the authentication mechanisms, to be enforced on connection and request going though Envoy Gateway.
 This includes the credential (X.509, JWT, etc), parameters (cipher suites, key algorithms)
 The policy is similar to [OpenAPI 3.1 security objects](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#securitySchemeObject) without the API key part, and should be easily translatable from it with some additions.

 ## Authentication mechanisms